dscpinheiro/inventory-api/README.md

 ## Authentication

+## Business Rules

 ## Tests
 This API has two types of tests:

 1. Unit tests
+    - Check that items can only be bought if there are enough units in the inventory
     - Validate if the API interface is implemented correctly (i.e. the appropriate HTTP status codes are returned)
 2. Integration tests
-    - Check if protected operations can be accessed by unauthenticated users.
+    - Check that protected operations can only be accessed by authenticated users
-    - Validate the application request-response pipeline
+    - Validate the application request-response pipeline (e.g. model binding)

 The unit tests can be run with the following command
 ```console